hieudchu/hieuchud/README.md

 - 👋 Hi, I’m Chu Dang Hieu
-- 💞️ I’m looking to work at S
+- 💞️ I’m looking to work at Seta International
 - 📫 How to reach me: at hieuchu.d@gmail.com

 <!---